ppone/docs/guides/subscription-billing.md

 ### Prorations

 Invoiced supports prorations on subscriptions when changing a plan, quantity, or addons mid- billing cycle.
-If you choose to prorate a subscription change then we will generate a separate invoice immediately for the prorated amount.
+If you choose to prorate a subscription change then we will produce a credit immediately (when downgrading) or add the prorated amount due to the next subscription invoice (when upgrading).

+When switching to a plan with a different billing cycle, like switching from a monthly plan to an annual plan for example, then a new billing cycle will be started.
+This means an invoice will be generated on the spot for a full billing cycle on the plan.
+Prorating when the billing cycle is changing otherwise behaves like a mid-cycle proration.
+We will generate a credit or add the prorated amount due to the newly generated invoice based on the unused time left on the old plan.

 ## Creating a Subscription